logoDunbartonshire Wind

 About us

-all starsOur swing band is a 'learning' big band aimed at the younger reed or brass player who is keen to try out 'swing' music, but we also cater for adults who may have played an instrument in the past and long to dig the old sax, trumpet or trombone out of the loft to give it a blow.
+all starsOur swing band is aimed at anyone who is keen to try out 'swing' music.
+So if you have played an instrument in the past and long to dig the old sax, trumpet or trombone out of the loft to give it a blow, or you are simply wishing to try a different style of music come alomg..
 Our numbers also include a number of 'lads and lassies' who have taken up instrumental music in their adult years and are playing our music with great success.

 Musical Standards and Instrumentation